 Please be aware when searching for a novel protein.
 Many manufacturers that get involved with novel proteins soon realize how expensive it is to deal with such unique animals.
 To bring down the cost of their dog food or treats, they will add secondary proteins to their ingredients.
 However, usually that secondary protein is a common protein, as common proteins are inexpensive.

 For example, you may find a brand of dog treats where the primary flavor is Bison.
 But when you look at the ingredients, beef is added to the treat, so the manufacturer can use less Bison and make more money on their end.
 In this case, if your veterinarian recommended you to switch your dog to a novel protein diet, due to a food allergy to beef, then these Bison “novel” treats will not be of any good use to your dog.
 Many pet food manufacturers are misleading when it comes to novel proteins, so please be aware of all ingredients that are in the food or treats if your pet suffers from food allergies to common proteins.

 BENEFITS OF OCTOPUS FOR DOGS

 - Hypoallergenic Protein: Beneficial for dogs that have food allergies to common proteins, such as chicken, beef, or pork.

 - High Protein, Low Fat: Beneficial for dogs with weight problems.

-Mosaic Dehydrated Quail Feet are free of grains, gluten, wheat, corn and soy.
-Mosaic Dehydrated Quail Feet is a perfect protein source for dogs that are affected by food allergies from common proteins, such as chicken, beef, and pork.
-These little crunchy feet are a perfect, single-ingredient snack for smaller dogs.
+Mosaic Wild-Caught Octopus Whole-Muscle Jerky is free of grains, gluten, wheat, corn and soy.
+Our exotic seafood treats are naturally high in omega-3 fatty acids.
+Octopus is a perfect protein source for dogs that are affected by food allergies from common proteins, such as chicken, beef, and pork.

-Supply: Our Quail supply is responsibly harvested in the USA.
-The Quail are raised in their natural habitat and are free of growth hormones and antibiotics.
+Supply: Our Octopus are responsibly wild-caught in Spain.
+The Octopus are raised in their natural habitat, and are free of growth hormones and antibiotics.

 Production: Made in USA.